VanessaMancia/Azure-Introduction/README.md

 No it didnt because we need to remote in, and change the firewall setting within the VM as well.

+- Remote Into the VM

 Now remote in, on Windows 10 we will use  "Remote Desktop Connection"

 ![e](https://i.imgur.com/8RQ9xpu.png)

+- Turn off Windows Firewall

 Once you are logged in, search "wf.msc" in the start menu to execute the program "Windows Defender Firewall Advanced Security.
 Click on "Windows Defender Firewall Properties"
 On each tab, turn off the "Firewall State"